vahidhedayati/grails-boselecta-plugin/README.md

 This is a result of security issues faced by many who used [ajaxdependancyselection plugin](https://github.com/vahidhedayati/ajaxdependancyselection).

-##### This plugin is JQUERY and JQUERY-UI FREE - It will require your end user to have a browser with websocket support.
 ##### Select box dependencies data comes from WebSocket Client running within your application (as part of the plugin)
 ##### AutoComplete input areas use HTML5 dataList, data for dataList provided by backend WebSocket Connection.